 This ad was created by a third party and not a candidate, but that does not decrease the negative effect on the judicial selection process.
 It is judicial candidates who are dragged into the political arena, and it is judicial candidates who must react to the ad.
 At the end of the day, judicial candidates are in the middle of these contentious and dirty campaigns, and their presence there tarnishes the judiciary as a whole.

 Judicial campaigns do not exist in a vacuum.
 The politics that occur during elections gives the public reason to lose confidence in the courts, and that effect is felt after the election is decided.
 Judges should not be involved in activities typical of other politicians because of the different function of the judiciary.
-Politics should be removed from the judicial selection process to the greatest extent possible, and Merit Selection is the best way to accomplish this.
+Politics should be removed from the judicial selection process to the greatest extent possible, and Merit Selection is the best way to a

 Tags: Greater Wisconsin Committee

 Today, the Supreme Court heard argument in two cases that could affect the future of public financing plans in states that use them to combat the influence of campaign fundraising on judicial elections.
 According to SCOTUSBlog, the prospects for Arizona’s Citizens Clean Elections Act don’t look particularly good: